bwsewell/bwsewell.github.com/_posts/2012-08-27-fixing-the-invalid-cfbundleversionshortstring-in-rubymotion.md

 end
 {% endhighlight %}

-Also, as of June 1, 2012, RubyMotion admitted that this won't work unles the app.infoplist call to the very end of your `Rakefile` file.
+> **NOTE:** Also, as of June 1, 2012, RubyMotion informed us that the `app.info_plist` call will cause all following calls in your Rakefile to be ignored, so make sure you put this at the very end of your `Rakefile` file.
 Known issue, I'm sure they'll get that fixed.